kata198/python-nonblock/README.rst

 An example of a script using several bgwrites in addition to performing CPU-bound calculations can be found at: https://github.com/kata198/python-nonblock/blob/master/testWrite.py

-An example simple game that uses nonblock_read to drive input whilst always refreshing the map and moving a monster around can be found at: https://github.com/kata198/python-nonblock/blob/master/example/simpleGame.py

 Full Documentation